Create a compliance map

 4. Once the import is complete, click the Open button for the newly-imported standard or regulation.

-Result – You will return to the Compliance Maps homepage with the side panel open for the newly-imported standard or regulation, and the standard or regulation expanded in the list view to show its top-level requirements.
+Result – You will return to the Compliance Maps home page with the side panel open for the newly-imported standard or regulation, and the standard or regulation expanded in the list view to show its top-level requirements.

 5. Skip the steps under Add requirements and proceed to Specify if requirements are applicable and covered.